The exhibits at ISEC, The InfoAge Space Exploration Center.

 Our solar system consists of our star, the Sun, and everything bound to it by gravity — the planets Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune, dwarf planets such as Pluto, dozens of moons and millions of asteroids, comets and meteoroids.
 This scale model gives a sense of the relative size of the planets in comparison to the Sun.

 Exhibit 6.
 Vanguard was launched on March 17, 1958 following Explorer 1 on 1/31/58 and Explorer 2 on 3/5/58 which did not reach orbit due to a rocket failure at launch.
 Vanguard was the most advanced and successful of these satellites and although communication with the satellite was lost in 1964, it remains the oldest man-made object still in orbit, together with the upper stage of its launch vehicle.
 This exhibit displays a prototype Vanguard at full scale.
 It features six solar cells mounted on the body of the satellite.
-Six short antennas protrude from the satellite.
+Six short antenna protrude from the satellite.
 Vanguard was used to track the effects of the space environment on a satellite and its systems in Earth orbit.
 It also was used to obtain geodetic measurements through orbit analysis.
 Vanguard is expected to orbit the earth for 240 years from date of deployment.

-Exhibit 7. was developed by Bell Labs and ATT in 1960.
+Exhibit 7. was developed by AT&T Bell Labs in 1960.

 Telstar 1 launched on top of a Thor-Delta rocket on July 10, 1962, following the success of Vanguard.
-Covered in solar panels along with an array of sensors and transmitters at its perimeter, it successfully relayed through space the first television pictures, telephone calls, and telegraph and provided the first live transatlantic television feed sent by France of a concert featuring Yves Montand singing “La Chansonette”, a love song.
-The original Telstar was part of a multi-national agreement among AT&T (USA), Bell Telephone Laboratories(USA), NASA(USA), GPO(United Kingdom) and the National PTT(France) to develop experimental satellite communications over the Atlantic Ocean.
+Covered in solar panels along with an array of sensors and transmitters at its perimeter, it successfully relayed through space the first television pictures, telephone calls, telegraph and provided the first live transatlantic television feed sent by France of a concert featuring Yves Montand singing “La Chansonette”, a love song.

-Built by the Harris Corporation it would become integral to the work done at the Diana Site.
+Built by Radiation Inc (later the Harris Corporation) it would become integral to the work done at the Diana Site.
 It was used to track weather satellites and was part of The Minitrack System used to track the flights of Sputnik, Vanguard, Explorer, and other early space efforts.The smaller dish next to the TLM-18 was used for research, including finding out if it would be possible to send and receive bounced signals from and to transmitters and receivers at a distance including those at the Deal Test Site, as well as transmitters and receivers that were not our own.

-Exhibit 10The TIROS-1 spacecraft was launched by NASA and partners at 6:40 AM EST on April 1, 1960, from Cape Canaveral,Florida, in the United States.
+Exhibit 10.
+The TIROS-1 spacecraft was launched by NASA and partners at 6:40 AM EST on April 1, 1960, from Cape Canaveral,Florida, in the United States.
 Mission partners were NASA, the U.S. Army Signal Research and Development Laboratory, RCA, the U.S. Weather Bureau, and the U.S. Naval Photographic Interpretation Center.
 The goal was to improve satellite applications for Earth-bound decisions including evacuations due to an approaching hurricane.

 The TLM-18 captured the first image of a hurricane transmitted by Tiros.
 That image was downloaded, printed, put on a helicopter, sent to The White House and placed on the presidents desk.
 We now know this technology could save millions of lives and the TLM-18 was part of that development.
 The Diana Site is often referred to as the Tiros Site as the TLM-18 was used for tracking Tiros Weather Satellites.
 There have been many Tiros Satellite launches and here at the ISEC using the TLM-18, we receive data from Tiros NOAA weather satellites today.